appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ## Formatting The Fetched Data

 Now we need to display the data that we have fetched in a presentable format.
 And this can be done using the UI widgets provided by Appsmith.
-We need to follow some easy steps to bind the Notion API contaning data into a table.
+We need to follow some easy steps to bind the data fetched from Redshift database into a table.
 First, expand the Page1 dropdown menu and then click on the `+` icon beside `Widgets` option.
 It lists down different UI widgets that can be used to build our aaplication's UI.
 Select the 'Table' widget then drag and drop that onto the canvas.
 Something like this is visible:

 ![Screenshot twenty three](../.gitbook/assets/redshift-appsmith-23.png)

-To include response from the API in this table use the moustache syntax to write JS in Appsmith.
+To include response in this table use the moustache syntax to write JS in Appsmith.

 ```Javascript
 {{